 The Law Center is an equal opportunity employer and encourages all candidates to apply regardless of race, ethnicity, national origin, religion, gender, gender identity, sexual orientation, disability, age, marital status, or status with regard to public assistance.

-Up to 10 unpaid summer internships are available.
-These internships typically run from May through early September, depending on each intern’s school schedule.
-During the spring and fall semesters, interns are expected to commit to a regularly scheduled 10-20 hours per week to the Law Center.
+The Law Center has unpaid internships during the summer and during the school year.
+The summer 2016 legal internship program will run from June 6th through August 12th.
+During the spring and fall semesters, interns are expected to commit to a regularly scheduled 10-20 hours per week at the Law Center.

 - Legal research on a variety of civil rights issues and legal procedures